wmcooper2/tar-file-lyrics-search/README.md

 # Description
 A CLI tool for setting up the Lyrics database.

+### Demo
+To run a demo, which only uses the functions from search.py, run:
+    `python3 demo.py --demo`
+Then follow the prompts.

 ### Purpose(s)
 To setup a database for a future lyrics search program.
 Store artists and song names in SQL database.